 - Districts are best suited in areas where there is existing zoning for it and where there is or should be adequate infrastructure to support it.

 - The size and scale of uses within Districts should vary, but new development should be encouraged to locate and design buildings that provide pedestrian-oriented site design, and convenient, safe, and attractive parking.

-- Districts with high intensity uses, such as general commercial, should have easy access to highways that provide efficient trucking access.
+high intensityuses, such as general commercial, should have easy access to highways that provide efficient trucking access.

 - Direct the clustering of District uses toward strategic intersections, corridors, and areas adjacent to compatible uses.

 Where feasible, encourage the gradual evolution of existing, auto-dominated strip commercial areas to compact commercial places with enhanced walking connections and pedestrian amenities.

 - Apply Compatible Uses.
 Commercial development should be compatible with nearby development and adequately buffered to mitigate adverse impacts on residential neighborhoods.

 - Encourage Quality Design.
 The size and scale of commercial development should vary, but new development should be encouraged to locate and design buildings that provide pedestrian-oriented site design and convenient, safe, and attractive parking that is shaded and buffered from street views with

 Target the development of Neighborhood Commercial nodes in order to improve delivery of public and private services and reduce vehicle trips.